Email: Chapter 59

 (h) Late fees. —

-(1) The following late fees shall be in addition to any other penalties and remedies available elsewhere in this code:
+(1) The following late fees are in addition to any other penalties and remedies available elsewhere in this code:

 (A) Administrative late fee. — The Secretary of State shall assess upon each corporation, limited partnership, limited liability company, and foreign limited liability company delinquent in the payment of an annual report fee or the filing of an annual report an administrative late fee in the amount of $50.